 The build has been a lot of fun, but Susannah continues to think about new projects and challenges.
 The idea of offering a virtual tourist destination, and increasing people's appreciation for her wonderful country, have already inspired a few ideas.
 And while SL often gets bogged down by narrow minded intellectual rights paranoia, (witness the Frank Lloyd Wright sim disaster) Open Sim offers far more freedom to interpret and celebrate great places with all that stink of filthy lucre hanging in the air.

 Susannah Avonside: Virtual Harlech Castle anyone?
 I went to college in Harlech in the 80s and had a wonderful view of the castle and the mountains behind it.
-I also worked on an archaelogical investigation on Cardigan Castle, another good one.
+I also worked on an archaeological investigation on Cardigan Castle, another good one.
 Although I'd probably go for building a replica of 'real' were Welsh castles rather than the Anglo-Norman ones.
 Something like Drysylwyn or Carreg Cennen.

-I hope she does.
+It will be great if she does.
 Until then, don't miss her sim.
 Get there by visiting sim Redoutable in OSGrid.
 Wela i chi'n nes ymlaen!

 No comments: